 Winterization – cannabis isolates – high-purity

-- Some labs will seek to increase the purity of cannabinoids and other organic compounds in cannabis extracts through the process of winterization – which serves to remove plant lipids, fats, waxes, and other contaminants.
+- Some labs may seek to increase the purity of cannabinoids and other organic compounds in cannabis extracts through the process of winterization – which serves to remove plant lipids, fats, waxes, and other contaminants.
 Extracts are diluted in low temperature (< -20 °C) ethanol to stimulate precipitation, followed by filtration and solvent removal.
-Temperature control is critically important in the process:
+Temperature control is critically important in the process.

 Decarboxylation – cannabis isolates – high-purity

-- Yet other labs may be interested in production of high-purity THC and/or CBD in the decarboxylated forms – a process that typically involves incubation of dry plant material or extract for sufficient time at 100-150 °C in an oven, such as a safety oven for flammable solvents.
+- Other labs may be interested in production of high-purity THC and/or CBD in the decarboxylated forms – a process that typically involves incubation of dry plant material or extract for sufficient time at 100-150 °C in an oven, such as a safety oven for flammable solvents.

 Super critical carbon dioxide extraction – low residual solvent – full-spectrum or high-purity cannabis isolates